electron/electron/docs/api/web-contents.md

 #### `contents.getProcessId()`

-Returns `Integer` - The chromium internal `pid` of the associated renderer.
+Returns `Integer` - The Chromium internal `pid` of the associated renderer.
 Can be compared to the `frameProcessId` passed by frame specific navigation events (e.g. `did-frame-navigate`)